MiroslavskyCoder/ZwheUI/docs/Styling.md

 ## How It Works (`createClassFlow`)

-Under the hood, `useStyles` calls a function named `createClassFlow`.
-This function:
+Under the hood, `useStyles` calls a function named `createClassFlow` which is now compatible with Server-Side Rendering (SSR).

-1. Takes a style object.
+1. Takes a style object and the current theme.
-2. Serializes the object into a string and generates a unique hash.
+2. Serializes both into a string to generate a unique, deterministic hash.
+The class name is derived from this hash (e.g., `zw-a1b2c3d4`).
-3. Checks a cache to see if this exact style object has been processed before.
-If so, it returns the cached class name.
+3. Checks a cache to see if this class name has already been processed in the current session.
+If so, it returns the cached class name immediately.
-4. If not cached, it generates a new unique class name.
+4. If not cached, it generates the full CSS rule string from the style object, resolving any theme values.
-5. Parses the style object, converting it into a valid CSS string (including handling pseudo-selectors and media queries).
+5.  **On the client**, it injects the new CSS rule into a single `<style data-zwheui>` tag in the document's `<head>`.
-6. Injects the new CSS rule into a single `<style data-zwheui>` tag in the document's `<head>`.
+6.  **On the server**, it does *not* inject any CSS.
+It only generates and returns the deterministic class name.
+This allows the server-rendered HTML to match the client, preventing hydration errors.
+The client is responsible for injecting the styles on first load.
-7. Caches the class name against the style object hash and returns the class name.
+7. Caches the class name to prevent re-injection and returns it.

-This approach provides the benefits of scoped styles with good performance by caching aggressively and minimizing DOM manipulations.
+This approach provides the benefits of scoped styles and SSR compatibility with good performance by caching aggressively and minimizing DOM manipulations.